broilo/Medium/README.md

     $ paw

   and click (Enter).
-The, to create the figure use the following line:
+Then, to create the figure use the following line:

     exe FILE_NAME.kumac

-  then, to save the figure in .eps extension:
+  to save the figure in .eps extension:

     p/print FILE_NAME.eps